jdnichollsc/xrx-architecture/README.md

-# xrx-architecture
+# XRX (web application architecture)

-Web application based on XForms, REST and XQuery (XRX)
+This is a Web application based on XForms, REST and XQuery (XRX).